Skip to main content

 Assessing the financial toll

 MRPs carry a heavy financial toll on plans, providers, and patients.
-In the United States, the total cost of non-optimized medications and subsequent medication problems was estimated at $528 billion in 2016, or 16% of all U.S. healthcare expenditures.
+In the United States, the total cost of non-optimized medications and subsequent medication problems was estimated at $528 billion in 2016, or 16% of all U.S. healthcare system expenditures.

 The toll on patient health